 Weather station — Wempe Navigator II ship’s clock and weather station, $1,960

-Needless to say, Apple fans are finding the whole thing a little bemusing.
+Needless to say, Apple fans found the whole thing a little bemusing.
 "Below the $500 mark, measuring tapes don't take good measurements," one MacRumors user comments, while another adds, "there's not a single chance that people who actually buy a leather measuring tape are actually measuring anything other than the depth of their wallet."

 Fairly convinced Jony Ive just picked the single most expensive version of all these things.
 A $530 Hermes measuring tape?!
 Critical for all good design 😎 https://t.co/WNCYy0gRZPMay 9, 2022